1coderookie/KobraGoNeoInsights/docs/tools.md

 ---

-## Slide Gauge
+## Slide Gauge / Caliper
 A slide gauge comes in handy if you want to measure accuracy of e.g. your printed test cubes.
-I'd recommend to get a digital one as it's easier to read the measured value.
+I'd recommend to get a digital one as it's easier to read the measured value and it's more precise as well.

 ![Slide gauge](assets/images/caliper_web.jpg)